EutechCybernetic/lucy-pro-documentation/ui.md

 This container uses a [fixed layout](uifixedlayout).

-In addition to [commoncontainerprops](commoncontainerprops), tabs can also have Page Inputs.
+In addition to [Common Properties](uis.rst#commoncontainerprops), tabs can also have Page Inputs.
 These will be read from the query string of the page that the tab is being injected into.